EXECUTIVE COACHING BASICS

 Explain the size and scope of responsibility for the roles you have held, with more information for recent positions.

-Briefly describe 2 to 3 or 4 to 5 notable accomplishments for each role.
-Bullet format works well to make sure your they stand out.
+Briefly describe 3 to 5 notable accomplishments for each role in bullet format to make sure they stand out.

-At the end of the interview, if you are interested, make sure you tell them and ask what the next step is, and who and when would you be meeting next?
+At the end of the interview if you are interested and ask what the next step is, and when and whom would you be meeting with?

-In bullet format, articulate 2 or 3 things regarding the role and or qualifications that suit your background well.
+In bullet format, articulate 2 or 3 things regarding the role and or qualifications that you connected on and fit your background.

 Close the note by letting them know you are interested in moving forward to the next step.

-See how TLG’s One-on-One Coaching can help you perform and achieve your best!
+See how TLG Coaching can help you perform and achieve your best!